Verkhnya Vyznytsya, Ukraine Верхня Виэниця, Yкраïна

-Verkhnya Vyznytsya is located about 9 miles N of Mukacheve (Munkács), 32 miles E of Uzhhorod (Ungvár).
+Verkhnya Vyznytsya is located about nine miles north of Mukacheve (Munkács) and 32 miles east of Uzhhorod (Ungvár).

 Jews probably settled in Verkhnya Vyznytsya in the first half of the 19th century.

-In 1921, during the Czechoslovakian period, the Jewish population continued to rise.
+In 1921, during the Czechoslovakian period, the Jewish population increased to 82.

 Among the Jewish breadwinners were families that earned their livelihoods from commerce and farming.

 With the Hungarian occupation of Verkhnya Vyznytsya in March, 1939, Jews were persecuted and pushed out of their occupations.
 In 1941, Jews from Verkhnya Vyznytsya were drafted into forced labor battalions and others were drafted for service on the Eastern front, where most died.

 In August, 1941, a number of Jewish families without Hungarian citizenship were expelled to Nazi occupied Ukrainian territory, to Kamenets-Podolski, and murdered there.

 The remaining Jews of Verkhnya Vyznytsya were deported to Auschwitz mid-May 1944.